yuting1214/JobScanGPT/readme.md

 ## :star2: Features
 - **Scan and Extract**: Identify key information in job descriptions like citizenship rules, visa policies, and experience required, all with a quick scan.
 - **Cost-Aware**: See the price for a single use right when you submit the job, tailored to the LLM you pick.
-- **Lighweight Database**: All the input text and output JSON will be automatically saved in the **data** folder, ready for future use or fine-tuning.
+- **Lightweight Database**: All the input text and output JSON will be automatically saved in the **data** folder, ready for future use or fine-tuning.
-- **Intelligent and robust system**: All the sensitive input will be took care, and the input irrevalant to job desciriotin will be detected in advance to prevent further processing.
+- **Intelligent and robust system**: All the sensitive input will be took care, and the input irrevalant to job descriptions will be detected in advance to prevent further processing.

 ## :warning: Note
 * The app currently supports English language only.